 Website for more details: https://www.canada.ca/en/employment-social-development/news/2020/07/government-of-canada-invests-in-measures-to-boost-protections-for-temporary-foreign-workers-and-address-covid-19-outbreaks-on-farms.html

-How to apply: Application details to be released.
+How to apply: (Update: Aug 25, 2020) – Program will be run by AAFC.
+Application details not yet available.
 The Government of Canada will coordinate with interested provincial and territorial governments, as well as local health authorities.

 Ontario-Canada Digital Main Street platform